Happiest. Dog. Ever.

 Curie's adoption fee is $200.
 All MVPC dogs are heart worm tested, completely vetted, spayed/neutered, microchipped, crate trained and on a great potty training schedule.

 Curie is a candidate for an extended range adoption.
 Meaning, we are willing to go well outside our adoption radius for the right home as long as we are able to do a home visit using our network.

 ALL inquiries begin with a submitted adoption application, which is found on our website, www.miamivalleypitcrew.com.
 DO NOT USE THE PETFINDER/ADOPTAPET CONTACT/ADOPT BUTTONS--we are unable to monitor those--only submitted applications through our website will receive a response once approved.
 We do not adopt to individuals under the age of 25 and do not consider an electric fence a form of confinement.
-Because we are volunteer based and a home visit is required, we have a two hour adoption radius from Kettering, OH for our adult dogs and 75 miles for our puppies.
 Thank you for your understanding!